MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 The improvement actions page shows the following data points for each improvement action:

-- **Score impact**: the points by which your overall score will increase by completing the action
+- **Score impact**: the points by which your overall score will increase when completing the action
 - **Regulations**: the regulation or standard pertaining to the action
 - **Group**: the group to which you assigned the action
 - **Solutions**: the solution where you can go to perform the action